frigidev/frigid-data-lib/README.md

 2.2.7 firstNode() and lastNode() Methods

 The linked list can display the first and last node of the list using these methods.
+They both return 0 in case of EmptyList().

 2.2.8 isEmpty() Method